Free Printable Ten Frame & Games

 If your kids can think about numbers in terms of composing and decomposing them, regrouping and borrowing, then learning about place value and multiplying/dividing very large numbers becomes simple and easy.
 Instead of having to memorize the horrible algorithm for long division, your kiddos will be able to easily decompose that huge number and divide it out easily and often in his head.
 Isn’t that incredible?

-Ten frames make huge numbers manageable.
+Ten Frame games make numbers manageable.

 They turn drill into play.
 They provide conversations about numbers.